We R One

-"We R One" was the first single from British brother and sister duo Same Difference' debut studio album, Pop.
+"We R One" was the first single from British brother and sister duo Same Difference's debut studio album, Pop.
 The song was also the duo's debut single.
 The duo rose to fame when they came third place in the fourth series of ITV1 talent competition The X Factor.
 The duo performed the song on The X Factor on 22 November 2008, before releasing it physically two days later on 24 November 2008.
 The single was written by Jörgen Elofsson and Pär Westerlund, and produced by the Swedish production group Quiz & Larossi.
 The video for the song was filmed in Los Angeles, and features the duo in a car wash, with a large group of backing singers and dancers similar to the movies High School Musical and Grease.